PFTL/website/content/blog/04_how_to_use_decorators_2.rst

 How to use decorators Part 2
 ============================

-:date: 2018-05-01
+:date: 2018-05-18
 :author: Aquiles Carattino
 :subtitle: Use decorators like a professional
 :header: {attach}michael-browning-227688-unsplash.jpg
-:tags: Decorators, Python, Tricks, Validation, Data
+:tags: Decorators, Python, Tricks, Validation, Data, Intermediate
 :description: Learn how to use decorators like a professional
-:status: draft

-Decorators are a very useful programming pattern that allows to change the behavior of functions with little refactoring.
+Decorators are a very useful programming pattern that allows changing the behavior of functions with little refactoring.
 Decorators allow developers to abstract common options from functions, but mastering their use in Python can be challenging.
-In this article we are going to go in depth regarding different options when implementing decorators.
+In this article, we are going to go in depth regarding different options when implementing decorators.
 The topics covered are:

 .. contents::